rustpq/pqcrypto/WASM.md

 # Steps

-Download the wasm32-wasi sysroot build from https://github.com/WebAssembly/wasi-sdk and set the environment variable to point to it
+Download the wasm32-wasi sysroot build from https://github.com/WebAssembly/wasi-sdk and set the environment variable to point to it.
+This example installs it globally and makes it available system-wide.
+You may also consider adding it to your profile's environment variables or exporting the environment variable each time manually.

 ```sh
 sudo mkdir -p /opt/wasi